19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-Leghorn originated from Italy and was first exported to North America in 1828.
-They begin laying eggs at around 4–5 months old and can lay up to 280–320 eggs yearly.
+Leghorn originated in Italy and was first exported to North America in 1828.
+They lay eggs at around 4–5 months old and can lay up to 280–320 eggs yearly.

 Their eggs are white and weigh 55–65 grams.
 There are 12 color varieties of these chickens, although the white leghorn is the most common.